This camera manual library is for reference

 To zoom the lens, just turn the zoom lever to the led for Tele or to the right for Wide until your subject is framed properly.
 (Fig. 19)

-Ricoh RZT-3000 camera * When zooming the lens, keep your fingers away from the moving lens components.
+* When zooming the lens, keep your fingers

-* To save on battery life, after about 5 minutes of inactivity, the lens will return to the Storage Position and the display on the LCD panel will disappear.
+* When the power is turned off, the lens will return to its storage position automatically. * To save on battery life, after about 5 minutes of inactivity, the lens will return to the Storage Position and the display on the LCD panel will disappear. |

 MACRO PHOTOGRAPHY